 Top 4 Popular Tours in the Yukon

-- 🐻 See the highlights of the Yukon Wildlife Preserve on this half-day tour where you’ll have the opportunity to view and photograph wildlife in its natural habitat.
-Next, your guide will take you to the nearby hot springs.
+- Get a taste of the Yukon Wildlife Preserve on this half-day tour, where you can see and photograph wildlife in its natural habitat.
+Your guide will also take you to nearby hot springs for the full experience.

-- 🚥 In late summer, this tour is one of the most sought-after Northern experiences.
-You’ll be picked up at your hotel in Whitehorse and taken outside of the city to a custom-built viewing location to view the stunning colors of the aurora borealis.
+- Late summer brings this incredibly sought-after Northern experience.
+You’ll be picked up in Whitehorse and taken to a custom viewing spot to witness the stunning colors of the aurora borealis.

 Highway 37 Stewart-Cassiar Scenic Route

-When you decide to return to the lower 48, instead of returning on the ALCAN, you may consider taking Highway 37, the Stewart-Cassiar Scenic Route.
-Whether you take Highway 37 or 97, from Watson Lake to Prince George, the driving time is about the same, so why not take a different avenue?
+On your return south, consider ditching the ALCAN and trying Highway 37, the Stewart-Cassiar Scenic Route.
+Whether you take Highway 37 or 97 from Watson Lake toward Prince George, the drive time is roughly identical, so why not mix it up?

-From Watson Lake to Kitwanga, there is limited cell service along Highway 37.
-Therefore, you must make your lodging accommodation in advance.
-There’s only one inn along the way, Northway Motor Inn in Dease Lake, and if you don’t overnight there it may take another 6+ hours to reach Highway 16 in Kitwanga.
-Once on Highway 16, the LDR Lodge – Last Dollar Ranch is a great place to stay.
+Just know this: from Watson Lake to Kitwanga, cell service is spotty.
+Book your accommodations in advance.
+There’s really only one inn along the way, Northway Motor Inn in Dease Lake.
+If you skip it, you’re looking at another 6+ hours to reach Highway 16 in Kitwanga.
+Once on Highway 16, the LDR Lodge – Last Dollar Ranch is an excellent option.

 What to Do to Prepare Your Vehicle For Driving to Alaska

-Pretty much any vehicle is capable of making the trip to Alaska— even a motorcycle!
-The trip is about 48 hours nonstop, so you must take a vehicle that you trust and feel safe in.
-However, we recommend taking at least a week so that you can enjoy a few sites along the way.
+Nearly any vehicle can make this trip, even a motorcycle!
+At roughly 48 hours nonstop, you need a vehicle you genuinely trust and feel safe in.
+We’d recommend taking at least a week so you can actually enjoy the stops along the way.

-- Roll of duct tape for blown hoses, amongst other things
+- Roll of duct tape (for blown hoses and other quick fixes)

 - A couple of microfiber towels and reusable rags

-- Flashlight—Harry’s favorite everyday flashlight—or use this high-powered flashlight to spot wildlife at night (both USB charging)
+- Flashlight: an everyday strong flashlight or this high-powered version for spotting wildlife at night (both USB charging)

 - Extra drive belt